ali-bulut/MvcUniversityControlPanelAutomation/README.md

-# Mvc University Control Panel Automation
+# University Control Panel Automation
 A web app about university control panel by using Html, Css, Bootstrap, Javascript, JQuery, Ajax, CSharp and MVC